Table of Contents Show

 Mid-Century ModernMid-Century Modern

 Taking inspiration from the best interior design in the ’50s and ’60s, mid-century modern is a superb choice for those who want a clean, organic, and inspiring home.
 This design places emphasis on functionality and style.
-Natural wood and leather are favored materials, such as quiet fabrics, organic shapes, and simple silhouettes.
+Natural wood and leather are favored materials, such as soft fabrics, organic shapes, and simple silhouettes.

 It borrows a lot from Scandinavian in its focus on simplicity, functionality, and organic materials.
 However, it differs because it adds a vintage touch using warm earthy colors and stylish last-century furnishings.

-Compared to other styles, electric allows for a huge amount of creativity.
+Compared to other styles, electric allows for a considerable amount of creativity.
 However, this still has to be balanced with a degree of consistency.
 Each piece has to fit together and feel related.
 This takes a bit of practice, but once you find the right combination, you’ll know it instantly.

 Modern FarmhouseModern Farmhouse